dondido/node-express-hogan-i18n-example/README.md

 ## Installation

-Once you have forked the project, you can run the app simple by simply typing the following line:
+Once you have forked the project, you can run the app by simply typing the following line in your terminal:

 ```js
 npm start